The secret to consistent editing

 Write your answer down and pick 3 words to describe the work you're looking at.

-I first learned the term, "color profile" when I filled out a form for my film lab.
+I first learned the term, "color board" when I filled out a form for my film lab.
 A lot of labs ask you to send in the type of images that you love.
 Their team can then try to match the color and contrast to the images that you really love.

 Narrow your images down to 6-8 images for the last step.

 Heres a quick tutorial on using BlogStomp.
-You'll see how to make a collage at 1:39.

 You and me both!
 Pin this image so you can come back to it anytime.